-CLSB today issued a consultation paper to all Costs Lawyers under which it proposes the fee for a 2018 Costs Lawyer practising certificate remains at £250.00 for the seventh consecutive year.
-The closing date for responses is midnight on Friday 15 September 2017.
+The CLSB today issued a consultation paper to all Costs Lawyers under which it proposes the fee for a 2020 Costs Lawyer practising certificate be increased by £25.00 to £275.00.
+The consultation closes at midnight on Monday 9 September 2019.